skx/chronicle2/README.md

 * Format:
     * This allows you to specify if you're writing in markdown, or textile.
 If you are then the blog-body will be processed correctly.

 Additional headers may be inserted, which will be ignored by default, for access by particular plugins.
-For example the `Chronicle::Plugin::SkipDrafts` plugin will ensure that blog entries are ignored if they are still drafts - and include a `draft:` header.
+For example the `Chronicle::Plugin::SkipDrafts` plugin will ensure that blog entries are ignored if they are still drafts - and include a `draft:1` header.
 Similarly there is a plugin called `PostSpooler` which will ignore posts until their due data, and that uses the special `publish` header - rather than the default `date`.

 Simple Usage